ismaisme/assignmentImageClassfication/README.md

-# This is an group assignment from the course KKEE2103
+# This is a group assignment from the course KKEE2103

 I am from faculty of engineering from Universiti Kebangsaan Malaysia, UKM.
 In this course we are task to an application pattern classification of machine learning to solve a problem.